Fingerprints: The Best of Powderfinger, 1994–2000: Response

 Fingerprints: The Best of Powderfinger, 1994–2000 was received well by reviewers.
 Sputnikmusic contributor Nandrucu gave the album a perfect five, describing it as "perfect way to introduce you" to the band.
-New song "Bless My Soul" was seen in a positive light, with the comment "it has a great opening, with neat little guitar fills popping up all over the place".
-However, the reviewer dislike "Process This", stating the song had "a try-hard feel about it".
+New song "Bless My Soul" was seen in a positive light: "it has a great opening, with neat little guitar fills popping up all over the place".
+However, the Nandrucu disliked "Process This", stating the song had "a try-hard feel about it".

-Soulshine reviewer Dave Hardwick gave the album three stars, stating that "the cynic in me can't help asking whether that is the point"; alluding to the overbearing presence of industry politics regarding the release of a Best of collection, and complaining of a lack of surprises in the choice of tracks.
+Soulshine reviewer Dave Hardwick gave the album three stars, stating that "the cynic in me can't help asking whether that is the point", alluding to the overbearing presence of industry politics regarding the release of a best-of collection, and he complained that there was a lack of surprises in the choice of tracks.
 However, he agreed that the album was a good starting point for "those new to the band".

 Ciao reviewer cocoklo rated the album positively.
 The new songs on the album were praised, with the comment "both of which are stunning", and stating that none of the songs were disappointing.
 The review highly recommended the album, and again stated that it was an excellent introduction to the band.
-Fasterlouder.com.au commentator Elissa said the album contained an excellent selection of songs that represented "essence of the band from its signature melodies", and said that "Bless My Soul" was set "to become a Powderfinger favourite".
+Fasterlouder.com.au commentator Elissa said the album contained an excellent selection of songs that represented "essence of the band from its signature melodies", adding that "Bless My Soul" was set "to become a Powderfinger favourite".

 Track listing

-Unlike many 'Greatest Hits' projects, Powderfinger did not include notable singles Good-Day Ray, The Metre, Take Me In or any single from their first album, Parables for Wooden Ears, including instead fan favorites, Thrilloilogy, Belter and Sink Low.
+Powderfinger did not include notable singles "Good-Day Ray", "The Metre", "Take Me In" or any single from their first album, Parables for Wooden Ears, instead including non-single fan favourites "Thrilloilogy", "Belter", and "Sink Low" in their place.